 One of the key provisions of the OECD Anti-Bribery Convention is the agreement by the Convention parties to cooperate in monitoring and reviewing the implementation of the Convention into national law.
 This has led to a peer-monitoring programme by which OECD Member States will look at each other's national legislation and enforcement activities, in essence to check that all nations are doing their utmost to fight bribery and create a level playing field.

 On 16 March 2016, the OECD published a Ministerial Declaration formally announcing the fourth phase of country evaluations (an earlier phase of country evaluations was a key driver in the adoption of the UKBA).
-This fourth phase will focus on national enforcement, which may indicate that the OECD considers that, while national anti-bribery legislation is broadly in place, not enough is being done by Convention countries to enforce it.
+This fourth phase focuses on national enforcement, which may indicate that the OECD considers that, although national anti-bribery legislation is broadly in place, not enough is being done by Convention parties to enforce it.

 vii UK enforcement

-Since the UKBA was enacted, we have only seen a relatively small number of prosecutions under the UKBA (and under older legislation for offences committed before the UKBA came into effect).
+Since the UKBA was enacted, we have seen only a relatively small number of prosecutions under the Act (and under older legislation for offences committed before the UKBA came into effect).

 Having discovered the scheme, Brand-Rex appointed solicitors and forensic accountants to perform a detailed investigation, following which it self-reported to the Scottish Crown Office.
 Brand-Rex avoided criminal prosecution and paid a civil recovery order of £212,800, a sum calculated on the profit the company had made as a result of the bribes.